totten/loco/README.md

 # loco: Local-Compose Process Manager

-`loco` is a process-manager for the Git+Yaml crowd.
+`loco` is a developer-oriented process-manager.
 It's like `docker-compose` minus `docker`.
 One creates a `loco.yml` file with a list of services to start, as in:

 ```yaml
 format: 'loco-0.1'